How to Lay Peel-and-Stick Vinyl Tile Flooring

 - I used scissors to trim the vinyl.
 It was easier and less dangerous for me to use than a utility knife, and I found it more accurate.
 When placing the cut tile, make sure to turn it around so the factory edge butts up against the edge on the next tile.
 Be sure the piece fits before peeling off the backing.
 You can trim a little with the scissors if you need to.
 If you have a complex shape to cut, you might want to make a paper template first.

-These are the tiles I used on my floor.
-They come in a variety of colors and patterns.
+This is the brand of vinyl tiles I used on my floor.
+No glue is necessary.
+They are inexpensive, very easy to work with, and they come in a wide variety of colors and patterns.

 Use a Roller to Squeeze out the Air